-On the plus side, the District has secured these multiple year grants and will receive reimbursements on these projects for several years to come.
-The District will need to balance resources and expenses required to adequate to move the projects forward with the grant amounts.
+On the plus side, the District has secured several multiple year grants and will receive reimbursements on the related projects for several years to come.
+The District will need to balance available resources and actual expenses to adequately move the projects forward.